thelocker98/ros2-docs/docs/General ROS 2/Building ROS 2 Packages/Building ROS2 packages.md

 ### Simplifying Build (specific to python)
-since we are using python and it is interpreted we can simplify the build process when working buy using the symlink command to avoid building.
+Since we are using python, and it is interpreted we can simplify the build process when working by using the symlink command to avoid building.
 ```bash
 colcon build --symlink-install
 ```

-then just like before run the `source ~/.bashrc` command to refresh everything and after that you will never have to worry about building or refreshing again.
+Then just like before run the `source ~/.bashrc` command to refresh everything and after that you will never have to worry about building or refreshing again.